jdthorpe/batch-config/README.md

-Azure batch is responsible for (1) loading our code into a computing environment, (2) loading the data that our code requires into the file system, (3) executing our code, (4) collection the data produced by our file.
+Azure batch is responsible for (1) loading our code into a computing environment, (2) loading the data that our code requires into the file system of that environment, (3) executing our code, (4) collecting the data produced by our code.

 Therefor, we will need to
 1. Bundle our code
-1. Specify where our code will read in required data and write the results or it's work
+1. Specify where our code will read in required data and write results
 1. Run our code in Azure Batch
 1. Collect the results
-1. Shut down our Azure Batch Instance
+1. Shut down the Azure Batch instance

-## Step 0: specify the input and output file names
+### Step 0: specify the input and output file names

 This module contains constants that for the contract between the controller which tells Azure Batch about the individual tasks that need to be